 Addiction is a multi-faceted illness, and hence a multifaceted therapy is required which is what we practice at Solace Sabah.
 We understand that healing needs to be a holistic and complete experience.
 Which is why we don’t just treat you medically, but work on you emotionally, socially and spiritually as well.

 To understand more about our model of treatment at Solace, read this: http://www.solacesabah.com/rehab-addiction-primary-treatment

 At Solace, we believe that achieving sobriety is not the solution, but keeping it is.
-Which is why we make sure you maintain the sober life you have discovered with us through an 18-month special aftercare program, which has been researched to be the most important period in early recovery.
 Even after you leave us at Solace, we will hold your hand to help you settle into a life and a world without alcohol.
 At Solace Sabah, we believe in healing you, not just treating you of alcoholism by allowing you to learn from your mistakes, allowing you to grow and discover a side of yourself you never knew existed.